Speaking

 Date: 2019-01-23 Location: iOS Orlando

 Swift is constantly evolving which means Swift developers should be constantly learning!
-Richard discusses the upcoming changes in Swift 5.0 as well as ABI stability (what it means and why it’s important), Swift Evolution, and how to get started early with Swift 5.0 using snapshot builds.
+This talk covers the changes that were coming in Swift 5.0, ABI stability, Swift Evolution, and how to get started early with Swift 5.0 using snapshot builds.